SymfonyCasts/solid/sfcasts/timeline-surprise.md

 # Timeline: Finding a Hidden Surprise

-One if the big spots on the timeline is the `RequestEvent`.
+One of the big spots on the timeline is the `RequestEvent`.
 It's purple because this is an event: the *first* event that Symfony dispatches.
 It happens before the controller is called... which is pretty obvious in this view.